-Received Task Management Function Executed (IN (Nexus, [Command Identifier], Service Response, [Additional Response Information]))
+Received Task Management Function Executed (IN (Nexus, [Command Identifier], Service Response, [Additional Response Information] ))

 Nexus: An identifier for the I I_T_L nexus (see 4.
 T nexus (see 4.6.32.2), or an identifier for the 6.32.3).
 Command Identifier: The numerical identifier (see 4.6.31.3) of the command affected by the task management function.
-Service Response: An encoded value representing one of the following: FUNCTION COMPLETE: The requested function has been complete FUNCTIONThe requested function is supported and completed successfully.SUCCEEDED:completed successfully.FUNCTIONThe task manager does not implement the requested function.INCORRECTA task router response indicating that the function requested processing for an incorred logical unit number (see 4.7.1).
+Service Response: An encoded value representing one of the following: FUNCTION COMPLETE: The requested function has been completed.
+FUNCTION SUCCEEDED: The requested function is supported and completed successfully.
+FUNCTION REJECTED: The task manager does not implement the requested function.
+INCORRECT LOGICAL UNIT NUMBER: A task router response indicating that the function requested processing for an incorrect logical unit number (see 4.7.1).
 SERVICE DELIVERY OR TARGET FAILURE: The request was terminated due to a service delivery failure or SCSI target device malfunction.
 The task manager may or may not have successfully performed the specified function.
 Additional Response Information: oonse Information output argument for the task on procedure call (see 7.1).